openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

 ## Step 1: Prerequisites

 *All steps described in this document need to be performed on the Kubernetes master or from a machine that has access to Kubernetes master*
+- If OpenEBS has been deployed using openebs helm charts, it has to be in chart version `0.9.2` .
+Run `helm list` to verify the chart version.
+   If not, we have to update openebs chart version using below commands.

+    - Firstly we have to delete the `admission-server` secret, which will be deployed again once we upgrade charts to `0.9.2` version using below command:
+      ```sh
+      $ kubectl delete secret admission-server-certs -n openebs
+      ```

+    - Upgrade OpenEBS chart version to 0.9.2 using below command:
+      ```sh
+      $ helm repo update

+      $ helm upgrade <release-name> stable/openebs --version 0.9.2
+      ```

+    - Run `helm list` to verify deployed OpenEBS chart version:
+      ```sh
+      $ helm list
+      NAME    REVISION        UPDATED                         STATUS          CHART           APP VERSION     NAMESPACE
+      openebs 3               Mon Jun 24 20:57:05 2019        DEPLOYED        openebs-0.9.2   0.9.0           openebs
+      ```

  - Before proceeding with below steps please make sure the daemonset `DESIRED` count is equal to `CURRENT` count.
     ```sh